Parenting Children Who Have Experienced Trauma and Adversity

 - Mental Health Professionals

-Mary Allison Brown is a licensed clinical social worker and mental health therapist with over 15 years of experience working with diverse children and families in a wide range of settings, including Head Start, special education, community mental health, and public child welfare.
+Mary Allison Jensen is a licensed clinical social worker and mental health therapist with over 15 years of experience working with diverse children and families in a wide range of settings, including Head Start, special education, community mental health, and public child welfare.
 She has a master's degree in social work (MSW) from the University of Washington, as well as two years of specialized, graduate-level training in infant mental health from the University of Washington's Barnard Center for Infant Mental Health and Development.
 Mary Allison is a certified Child Mental Health Specialist.

 Mary Allison believes strongly in the power of being a lifelong learner.
 To continue her professional growth and development, Mary Allison is a member of the Washington Association of Infant Mental Health, Postpartum Support International, and the International Association of Trauma Professionals.
-She is currently working toward recognition as a certified clinical trauma professional.

 Mary Allison is on a mission to redefine self-care - especially as it pertains to caregivers - and she would love to invite you to join her Free Sustainable Self-Care Challenge via her website, linked here.